armhak76/Wakey/PrivacyPolicy.md

 Contact Us

-If you have any questions or concerns about this privacy policy, please feel free to contact us at support@wakeyapp.com.
+If you have any questions or concerns about this privacy policy, please feel free to contact me at armen.hakobyan@outlook.com.